-Pupils are provided with their entitlement to PE twice a week.
-Gymnastics and Dance is taught by the class teacher and PE is taught by a designated PE teacher (a qualified sports coach).
+Pupils are provided with their entitlement to P.E. twice a week.
+Gymnastics and Dance is taught by both the Sports Coach the class teacher.
 Not only are all lessons focused on fitness but on key questions and vocabulary too so that children can apply their learning in a philosophical manner.
 Pupils learn the basic rules for a range of games and experience competition which is driven by positive sporting attitudes.
 Each lesson allows children to participate in PE at their own level of development.
 Staff cater to the needs of every child, putting challenge at the forefront of the learning.
 Children who are less active are highlighted at the beginning of each academic year.
 They are encouraged to live a more active and healthier lifestyle and are supported in doing so.
 Active playtime is also encouraged by all staff to ensure children are not only mobile throughout the day but to promote self-regulation, co-operation with others and the development of moral attitudes.

 Northside promotes the participation of extra-curricular activities and opportunities outside of school for children of all backgrounds.
 Pupils are able to attend after school clubs such as football, dance, gymnastics, netball and running club.
 They also take part in Sports Day which is held at Allianz Park Stadium.
 Pupils attend sporting events in the local area and take part in leagues where they compete with schools in the borough.
 This enables them to build character and embed values through regular teamwork activities.